 - engum nAdi nAdi – bhattar explained this as “she searched even in her own koysakam (saree-fold)” – this is based on emperumAn having AzhwAr‘s waist as his residing place as AzhwAr himself said in thiruvAimozhi 1.9.4 “kaNNan en okkalaiyAnE” (krishNa is on my waist).

 - narasingA enRu – Since she did not have a pillar like prahlAdha had.
 The one who appeared in front of prahlAdha who had pristine knowledge and said “maththassarvam aham sarvam” (SrIvishNu purANam 1.19.85 – everything is created from me, everything is me) – he is not appearing before this poor girl!
-From this – while helping, if the father becomes enemy, would you not help if you yourself become enemy (by not uniting with her)?
+Would you help only if the father becomes enemy?
+Would you not help if you yourself become enemy (by not uniting with her)?
 While you helped the one who is firm in gyAnam (knowledge), would you not help me who is firm in bhakthi (devotion)?
 While you helped men, would you not help girls (like me)?
 While you helped assuming form which is unnatural, would you not help with your natural form?
 Should she develop some qualification (like prahlAdha should be protected with a unique narasimha form), approach you at a particular time (since hiraNyakaSipu could not be killed at day, night etc), expect you to help her with a particular tool (like emperumAn was forced to use his nails to kill hiraNyakaSipu and protect prahlAdha)?
 Should you have to assume a particular face to protect her (like he assumed lion face to protect prahlAdha)?

 - ivvANudhalE (ivvAL nudhalE) – having a shining forehead.
 She is going through such suffering which those who become attracted to her will go through.
-Are you staying away from her thinking that you can create some one like her if she dies?
-Are you planning to create (some one like her) again as said in thaiththirya upanishadh nArAyaNavalli “dhAthA yathApUrvamakalpayath” (brahmA created like it was present in previous times (before praLayam))?
-The marks of the union you had with her in “Unil vAzhuyir” has still not disappeared.
+Are you staying away from her thinking that you can create someone like her if she dies?
+Are you planning to create (someone like her) again as said in thaiththirya upanishadh nArAyaNavalli “dhAthA yathApUrvamakalpayath” (brahmA created like it was present in previous times (before praLayam))?
+The signs of the union you had with her in “Unil vAzhuyir” has still not disappeared.
 Just like one who was destroyed by arrows and one who drowned in water will be clearly identified, she is suffering due to separation from emperumAn who has abundance of auspicious qualities.